Christian Walker Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in the league.
+- The Rockies pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.

-- The Rockies have the 27th-ranked team ERA among all MLB pitching staffs (5.16).
+- The Rockies have a 5.38 team ERA that ranks 28th across all league pitching staffs.

-- The Rockies rank 25th in baseball in home runs allowed (36 total, 1.3 per game).
+- The Rockies rank 23rd in baseball in home runs surrendered (38 total, 1.4 per game).

-- The Rockies will look to Davis (0-0) in his third start of the season.
+- Gomber (1-4) takes the mound for the Rockies in his sixth start of the season.
+He's put together a 9.28 ERA in 21 1/3 innings pitched, with 15 strikeouts.

-- The righty last pitched on Friday, April 21 against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing one earned run while giving up six hits.
+- In his last time out on Monday, the left-hander went five scoreless innings against the Cleveland Guardians while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.